 - Does Berlusconi survive new rounds of confidence votes?
 If he does not it may be a market positive event.
 How do bond yields react?

 - Tension builds between Germany/Italy.
-Germany is sitting in the catbird’s seat while this unfolds.
+Germany sits in the catbird’s seat while this unfolds.
 Unemployment is much lower, and “the fix” is likely already enough to cause an acceleration in the German economy.
 German 10-yr rates keep dropping for flight to safety reasons (yields are 1.63%) and the EUR exchange rate will be supportive of German export growth.
 The Italian government leaders and public will become more vocal over the need for support while reforms are implemented.
 They have a point.

 - The longer-term process of implementing balanced budgets (where good progress has been made already) and longer-term labor market and business reforms continue to take place slowly.
 This uncertainty is the least dramatic because it is something that can only be fixed and improved slowly.